DPH Would Like Your Help!

 FERPA

 For schools subject to the Family Education Rights and Privacy Act (FERPA), FERPA allows reporting of illnesses without specific parent permission if a "health or safety emergency" exists.
-SC DHEC and the SC Department of Education have jointly determined that conditions where reports are requested immediately or within 24 hours by phone, including all clusters or outbreaks of illnesses, may be reported to SC DHEC by name, without parental consent.
+DPH and the SC Department of Education have jointly determined that conditions where reports are requested immediately or within 24 hours by phone, including all clusters or outbreaks of illnesses, may be reported to DPH by name, without parental consent.
 Disclosure of this information is documented in the student's/students' record(s) per local policies for FERPA compliance.

 How and When to Report